processfeedback/docs.processfeedback.org/identify-ai-usage.md

 **b) One or more tall dark bars**
 Show large amounts of text added around that time.

-**c) Short bars stacked in a single vertical line** Suggests many small changes made in different places at the same moment.
+**c) Short bars scattered in a single time point** Suggests many small changes made in different places around the same time.
 This could happen from accepting spelling/grammar suggestions.

 **d) Sudden drops in bar height**
 Indicate text deletions.